Monroe County, Arkansas: Politics

 A portion of Monroe County is represented in the Arkansas State Senate by the Republican Ronald R. Caldwell, a real estate businessman from Wynne in Cross County.
 The state representative from Monroe County is a Democrat, Marshall Wright, a lawyer from Forrest City in St. Francis County.

 Prior to 2000, Monroe was considered an "ancestral" Democratic county, with exceptions for the 1972 and 1984 landslides of Richard Nixon and Ronald Reagan, respectively.
 Former Governor Bill Clinton won this county twice in his presidential runs: 1992 and 1996.
 John Kerry won the county in 2004, the most recent Democrat to do so.

 Over the past few election cycles Monroe has trended a bit more to the Republican Party, albeit with less fervor than its neighboring counties.
-Barack Obama lost the county by only two votes in his 2012 run, and former Arkansas First Lady Hillary Clinton lost it by more than six points, 51%-45%, in her 2016 race.
+Barack Obama lost the county by only two votes in his 2012 run, and former Arkansas First Lady Hillary Clinton lost it by more than six points, 52%-45%, in her 2016 race.

+Education

+Public education in Monroe County is primarily provided by two districts: